swift-serverless/Breeze/README.md

   * An AWS account with the necessary credentials to deploy a Serverless stack.
   * `make`

+## Cost of Running Breeze 💰

+Breeze is designed to minimize costs by leveraging serverless architecture.
+However, you should be aware of the following potential costs when running your serverless applications:
+  * **AWS Lambda:** You pay for the compute time your functions consume.[*](https://aws.amazon.com/lambda/pricing/)
+  * **API Gateway:** You pay for the number of API calls and data transfer. [*](https://aws.amazon.com/api-gateway/pricing/)
+  * **DynamoDB:** You pay for the read/write capacity and storage used by your database.[*](https://aws.amazon.com/dynamodb/pricing/)
+  * **S3:** You pay for the storage used by your application assets.[*](https://aws.amazon.com/s3/pricing/)
+  * **IAM:** You may incur costs for IAM roles and policies, depending on your usage. [*](https://aws.amazon.com/iam/pricing/)

+Estimated costs can vary based on your application's usage patterns, so it's important to monitor your AWS billing and optimize your resources accordingly.
+Estimation of costs can be done using the AWS Pricing Calculator: [AWS Pricing Calculator](https://calculator.aws/#/)

+Free tier usage is available for many AWS services, so you can get started without incurring costs.

+- Low Traffic: If your API handles fewer than 1 million requests per month and performs simple database operations, your total monthly bill will almost certainly be $0.00, thanks to the generous AWS Free Tier for every component.

 ## Contributing 🤝

 Contributions are welcome!
 If you find any issues or have ideas for new features, please open an issue or submit a pull request.